NightscoutFoundation/xDrip/README.md

 * Predictive Bg Levels and Predicive slope
 * BLE listening and reconnecting on phone restart/app crash
 * Initial sensor sensitivity offsets

-## Features that proggress has started on
-* Server Uploading
-* Decay Modled Calibrations (a long ways off unfortunately)
-* In app encryption/decryption(double seeded)
-* Server Registration
-* Server Sign in
-* Re-authentication on Token expiration
-* Cleaning up layouts for tablets landscape mode
-* Sensor information screen (Running MARD, Battery levels, statisticy stuff!)

-## Features on the table but not yet started
-* Robust Notifications (rise rates/drop rate)
-* Specify transmitter id in response to wixel
-* GCM for pushing readings to multiple devices
-* Determine inteligent intercept bounding
-* Reports and Statistics
-* expire older data once confirmed it has been uploaded

-## Possible Issues
-* The way encryption will work there will be no recovering your data if you forget your password

 ### Thoughts or Questions?